26wickhm/Wickham-Marisol-portfolio/self-catheterization-aid.md

 I saw the need for this on the list that Ms. Heather Smith provided us, and after a zoom with a catheterization specialist and researching for a week, I realized the extent to which this was a necessity.
 It wasn't going to simply improve life for these people, but it could literally change the way thatt they get to live their life and the increased independence that they have.
 After looking online, there was no design that I truly resonated with, so my idea is completely from scratch.
 The only other input was from the self-catheterization specialist, suggesting that I add another arch because of the difficulty there is to keep the legs open.
 This is something that I never would have thought of, which is why it is so important to remember that the ultimate feedback you can get is from patients and people who work at the hospital.
 They will tell you not what is flashy, but what is needed.

 ---

+## Current Update (updated weekly)
+# last update: June 11, 2026

+More of this can be seen in my documentation but as of right now, I am spending the summer working on this aid, I plan to give Heather Smith a prototype of just the frame (no electronics) by June 20th.
+Since the electronics are worked out for the most part, I am disregarding them until I verify the structuraL frame of the aid.
+This is because I want to verify sizing and comfortability before I adapt the plank in the middle to fit all of the electronics.
+I am doing the arches first because the plank is much more straightforward and will only have to be changed based on what size I decide to do the peg.

 ## Cost

 <p align="center">